nanobox-io/nanobox-guides/articles/python/flask/existing-app.md

 # where python is installed,
 python -v

-# your gems are available,
+# your packages are available,
 pip list

 # and your code is mounted